-Few flowers offer such an interesting form and variety of colors as the fuchsia.
-The unique blossoms resemble layered swirling skirts in an array of rich colors.
+Few flowers offer such an interesting form and variety of hues as the fuchsia.
+The unique blossoms resemble layered swirling, brightly colored skirts.
 These plants can bloom throughout the growing season and have the added benefit of attracting hummingbirds.
 Plant them in a hanging basket near a garden bench to attract the birds.

-The two different-color sets of petals that make up the unique blooms of this flower actually aren't petals.
+The two different-color sets of petals that make up the intricate blooms of this plant actually aren't petals.
 The four outer "petals" are called sepals.
 These protect the inner parts of the flowers from damage.
 Once the sepals open, the true petals are revealed.
 Typically, there are four petals inside, often in a deep purple color.
-However, there are now many varieties with petals that swirl and twist to create a ball of color.
+However, there are now many varieties with petals that swirl and twist to even more interesting shapes and color combinations.